turingschool/second-shift/back_end_foundations/lesson_plans/rpn.md

 Hint: Look at the split method to convert a string into an array.

-Bonus: If you complete the above, tweak your calculator to be able to handle expressions with more than one operation, i.e. `1 2 3 + -` (edited)
+Bonus: If you complete the above, tweak your calculator to be able to handle expressions with more than one operation, i.e. `1 2 3 + -`